mlibrary/umich-lib-ui/README.md

 npm install
 ```

-To view the Storybook
+To run the Storybook locally

 ```
 npm run storybook
 ```

-to deploy the storybook
+To deploy the storybook

 ```
 npm run deploy-storybook